Harry Hood (footballer): Club

 Hood signed for Celtic in March 1969 for a £40,000 transfer fee, and quickly established himself in a talented group managed by Jock Stein including the Europe-conquering Lisbon Lions and the emerging highly rated youth players such as Kenny Dalglish dubbed the Quality Street Gang.
 After playing a part in the team's run to the 1970 European Cup Final, he was not selected for the match in Milan as Celtic lost to Feyenoord.
 He scored the winning goal against Rangers in the 1971 Scottish Cup Final replay as Celtic won 2–1, and also scored the first goal in the 1974 Scottish Cup Final, a 3–0 victory over Dundee United.

 With Celtic, Hood won six Scottish league championships, three Scottish Cups and two Scottish League Cups; He scored 123 goals in all major competitions for the club.
 His presence onto the field at Parkhead was often greeted with a 'Hare Krishna' chant.
 Hood scored a hat-trick in an Old Firm game against Rangers in 1973, a feat that was not repeated until Moussa Dembélé achieved it in 2016.

 Hood left Celtic in 1976 and, after short spells with San Antonio Thunder in the NASL and Motherwell, ended his playing career with Dumfries club Queen of the South in season 1977–78.
 After a spell managing Albion Rovers, Hood returned to Queens in the summer of 1981 as manager, just after the club had been promoted to the First Division.

 International

 In the 1967 close season Hood was a member of an unofficial Scotland national team which travelled to destinations including Israel, Australia and Canada, winning every match.
 For many years the tour matches were not recognised as full internationals by the Scottish Football Association as full internationals, even though their opponents Israel and Australia did.
 A BBC Sport article in June 2020 identified him as one of the best Scottish players to have never played a full international.
-The SFA announced in October 2021 that some of the tour matches would be reclassified as full internationals, which meant that Hood was posthumously awarded an international cap.
+The SFA announced in October 2021 that some of the tour matches would be reclassified as full internationals which meant that Hood was posthumously awarded an international cap. – some match reports also credit him with a goal (against Israel) which is elsewhere assigned to Alex Ferguson.